All-or-nothing Norris Takes Sprint Pole In Rain Chaos At Chinese GP - UrduPoint

 'All-or-nothing' Norris Takes Sprint Pole In Rain Chaos At Chinese GP

-Shanghai, (APP - UrduPoint / Pakistan Point News - 19th Apr, 2024) A fearless "all or nothing" lap from McLaren's Lando Norris in wet and wild conditions Friday denied Lewis Hamilton pole position for the Chinese Grand Prix sprint race.
+Shanghai, (APP - UrduPoint / Pakistan Point News - 19th Apr, 2024) A fearless "all or nothing" lap from McLaren's Lando Norris in wet and wild conditions denied Lewis Hamilton pole position on Friday for the sprint race in Shanghai.

 "It was tricky, you are always nervous going into a session like this," said the Englishman.

+"I'm happy -- sad it's not for a proper qualifying -- but good enough," added Norris.

 "You only get three laps.
-The first two I aborted on both, so it was all or nothing."
+The first two I aborted on both, so it was all or nothing, a good position for tomorrow."

-Verstappen's Red Bull team-mate Sergio Perez was sixth, splitting the Ferraris of Carlos Sainz and Charles Leclerc, who survived a big spin.
+Verstappen's Red Bull team-mate Sergio Perez was sixth, splitting the Ferraris of Carlos Sainz and Charles Leclerc, who survived a big spin on the wet track unscathed despite touching the barrier.

-"It was just like driving on ice," said Verstappen, whose final lap time was deleted after a trip across the gravel outside the final bend.

-"That is why also I think we deserved to be where we are in qualifying, it isn't really working for me in the wet but it is not where we are in the dry."
+"I lost it out of turn eight," admitted Leclerc.
+"That compromised our quali but there wasn't much more we could have done.

 Fifth-placed Sainz said the rain and cool conditions made it very difficult to get his intermediate tyres warmed up.